doitintl/aws-help/Enabling-and-backfilling-CUR.md

 ![ticket-1](images/ticket-1.png)
 <br/><br/><br/>

 In the next page,  Use "CUR file backfilling" for the subject and following text for description.
-You can ask for more history, if needed.
-We recommend you do not ask for more than 36 months of report backfilling.
+You should mention the beginning date and end dates for the backfill.
+Mention current month as the end date.
 <br/>

     Hello,

     I've just recently enabled CUR files in my account.
-Can you please have this backfilled for previous dates (going back to 12 months)?
+Can you please have this backfilled for previous dates?

+    report name: aws-usage
+    dates: YYYY/MM - YYYY/MM

     Thanks in advance.